The birational geometry of Markov numbers: Introduction

 \begin{theorem} Let $(a,b<c)$ be a Markov triple, and let $i>0$.
-Then the MMP on corresponding to each of the two branches defined by $(a,b<c)$ stabilizes in the 3rd flip.
-Stabilization means that we obtain $\F_1 \rightsquigarrow W$ with the same $W$ for all the vertices in these branches at that step.
-Moreover, for each branch the antiflip at the 3rd flip is precisely a Mori train over the cyclic quotient singularity $\frac{1}{\Delta}(1,\Omega)$, where $\zeta=w_c,c-w_c$ (one value for each branch), and $D=9c^2-4$.
+Then the MMP on corresponding to each of the two branches defined by $(a,b<c)$ stabilizes at the $3$rd flip (see Definition \ref{stabilization}).
+Moreover, for each fixed branch the antiflips at the 3rd flip are k2A neighborhoods of one Mori train over the cyclic quotient singularity $\frac{1}{\Delta}(1,\Omega)$, where $\zeta=w_c,c-w_c$ (one value for each branch), and $D=9c^2-4$.
 (The integer $w_c$ is the T-weight of $c$ as in Definition \ref{r,w}.)
 We have that the $\delta$ invariant for both Mori trains is equal to $3c$. \end{theorem}

 Hence, one can think of a Markov branch as a Mori train.
 It turns out that the particular singularity $\frac{1}{\Delta}(1,\Omega)$ can be reduced to the singularity $\frac{1}{\Delta_0}(1,\Omega_0)$, where in the sense that one singularity admits an extremal P-resolution if and only if the other does, and with the same $\delta=3c$.
-We analyze the connection of this singularity with Markov conjecture in Section \ref{s3}.
+We analyze the connection of this singularity with the Markov conjecture in Section \ref{s3}.
 Another thing to highlight at this point is that the Mori trains over these singularities depend on the infinite continued fraction and so the appearance of the discriminant $D=9c^2-4$.
 This is the discriminant of the Markov quadratic form associated with $(a,b<c)$ \cite[Definition 2.5]{Aig13}.

-A change in branches happens when we move from a branch to a different adjacent branch in the Markov tree.
-This means we consider the initial triple of a branch $(c<m_0<m_1)$ and we move to the adjacent vertex $(3cm_0-m_1<c<m_0)$.
+\begin{definition} We say that we \textit{change branches} when we move from a branch to a different adjacent branch in the Markov tree.
+Precisely it means that we move from the initial Markov triple of a branch $(c<m_0<m_1)$ to the adjacent vertex $(3cm_0-m_1<c<m_0)$ of another branch. \end{definition}

-\begin{theorem} The MMP on $\F_1 \rightsquigarrow W_0$ for the Markovian planes corresponding to a change of branches stabilizes in at most $12$ flips. \end{theorem}
+It turns out that a change in branches is reflected in a stabilization of the MMP of the corresponding degenerations.